FC Dinamo Batumi: Top scorers

-European campaign
+European campaigns

 Dinamo's European history began with the 1995 Cup Winners' Cup competition.
 In a memorable home game against Celtic Glasgow more than 15,000 spectators witnessed good attacking football from both sides.
 The Georgians took the early lead but conceded twice in the first period.
 They equalized later and came close to the draw, although the Scots scored at the end of the regular time to cruise to victory.

 A year later the draw paired Dinamo against PSV Eindhoven.
 Even though the Dutch side were the ultimate winners, Batumi played decently enough to earn a point in the first game.
 Goals in this game were scored by Amiran Mujiri and Luc Nilis.

 Another remarkable event occurred in 1998 when they beat the powerful Yugoslav team Partizan Belgrade at home.

-In 2021 the club narrowly missed UEFA Conference League play-offs after an extra-time draw at Sivasspor preceded by a sensational away victory over BATE Borisov.
+In 2021, the club narrowly missed out on UEFA Conference League play-offs after an extra-time draw at Sivasspor preceded by a sensational away victory over BATE Borisov.